-I don’t know where my niece, Katherine, found the original White Chicken Chili recipe but after tweaking it a bit, it has become a family favorite!
+I don’t know where my niece, Katherine, found the original White Chicken Chili recipe, but after tweaking it a bit it is now a family favorite!

 - 1 Large Chicken Breast (Boneless)

-- Corn from 3 cobs (or a 15 ounce can, drained)
+- Corn removed from 3 cobs (or 15-ounces frozen)

-- 1 10 ounce can of Rotel Diced Tomatoes with Green Chilis
+- 1 10-ounce can Organic Diced Tomatoes (or Rotel diced tomatoes with Green Chilis)

 - 1 Cup Chicken Bone Broth or Chicken Broth